mauvehed/yourip.app/docs/DEVELOPERS.md

 3. **Automated Release Process**
    When you push the tag, the CI/CD pipeline will:
    - Build the application
-- Generate build version
    - Build and publish Docker images with both `latest` and version tags
-- Automatically merge `develop` into `main`
+   - Create a pull request from `develop` to `main`
+   - Once the PR is merged, the release is complete

 ### Best Practices